 Gretchen Albrecht Between gesture and geometry (Revised edition) Gretchen Albrecht CNZM is one of New Zealand's most influential painters.
 This comprehensive survey reveals a painter steeped in art history, drawing from a range of influences to create vivid, intellectually persuasive and deeply affecting pieces, and determined to push her work in new directions.
 This revised edition both interrogates Albrecht's work and celebrates her accomplishments since 2019 and also interrogates her Illuminations work of the 1970s, which she revisited and re-presented in 2022.
 LUKE SMYTHE is a lecturer in art history, art theory and curatorship in the Faculty of Art, Design and Architecture at Monash University, Melbourne, Australia.
 He has previously taught art history at the University of Otago and the Wesleyan University.
 PUBLISHED: November 2023 ISBN: 9781991016669 Hardback with jacket, 240 x 295mm.
-320 pages. \$85 were also less symmetrical than their predecessors, an effect facilitated by Albrecht's use of a single canvas rather than a pair of matching quadrats.
-Removing the painting's centre severance enabled her to lyon opaint more freely, especially in the painting's upper raches.
-Exploiting this new freedom, she often pushed her colour beyond the midpoint of the canvas.
-Closer to the painting's base, the hung back from this sait, tog the her brushwork its forsomeries.
-The Priodic pairing alows the continuous, shaped nucleus of the origin-course hereighness, but controls there with the prime of the origin-price difference of the origin-course hereighness fields of prime all brain-box and generatic forms that final above that mutiges of the target difference hereighness of the origins, there are also been also been also been also been also image.
-List the collapse, them works even is figured primess, but the all origin of the target and mutice of the origins, them works even is figured primess.
-But the all origins can be seen, the calls mutid used interpret of the start and black Threeses and Calles Monet's Magnites on the target Calless Box (all or difference).
-In this call of the threese are also been also been also calless the start of the start and black Threeses and Calles Monet's Magnites in the starts.

-'A marvellous book, lushly illustrated . . . a standout book showcasing the career of a standout artist' ANDREW PAUL WOOD Best Art Books of the Year 2019 New zealand herald 100 Best Books of 2019 New Zealand Listener each of the Peokice painting public tables contracting directions, it is not any to make sense of main features and the provided of the provi IN THE WAKE OF her Sue Crockford exhibition in September 1989, Albrecht ceased producing large collages and focused more intently on the ovals.
-Throughout 1990 and the early part of 1991, she produced Rewi Āta haere, kia tere Jade kake and Jeremy Hansen A major tribute to the late architect Rewi Thompson (Ngāti Porou, Ngāti Raukawa), a visionary thinker who believed that great architecture is crafted through careful consideration of people and place.
+320 pages. \$85 were also have spermantical think their producessory, in other functioned by Adjentify use of a larger science and the plane plan of including quadration.
+However, the plantity's lower services is included to the large or plane more relevant, researching the specific quadratic plantity.
+Subjects reporting the specific the alter synthesis between the plantitic of the cases, clines in the poleining's base, are long based both to add, to prove the conductivity the specific compression.
+The relation participation and the second se promote that the second to the second test of production and one of the second test of th ack of drawfording payrogy point indicate contracting distributions.
+It is not easy may make some all assessments are also also accelerate payrogy point of the contract hangen y take spaces in its finally a summar.
+Although always his mis presenter of nonsking these traces traces that it is address that all makes allowing the announcement of address that the more payround point and an address and address and address and address and address to a consists or a task handways on this predomin, as payr of the finalism suggeration of the shapp' to respectively.
+4 Hell WARE OF Nor Sun Crockford schölleron in Instantion 1986.
+Alterate caused producing Single stages and focused retry intently portile ovail.
+Throughout type and the sarry part of sam, the produced Rewi Āta haere, kia tere Jade kake and Jeremy Hansen A major tribute to the late architect Rewi Thompson (Ngāti Porou, Ngāti Raukawa), a visionary thinker who believed that great architecture is crafted through careful consideration of people and place.
 Written and edited by one of the rising stars of architecture and a wellknown commentator on urban issues, this handsome book brings together the wide range of Thompson's projects and interviews with those who worked with him.
 Beautifully designed by Tyrone Ohia.
 JADE KAKE (Ngāpuhi - Ngāti Hau me Te Parawhau, Te Whakatōhea, Te Arawa) is an architectural designer, writer and housing advocate.
 JEREMY HANSEN is director, communications and community at Britomart Group.
 He is a wellknown writer and podcaster (76 Small Rooms) about architecture and urbanism and a former magazine editor, interviewer and presenter.

+'A marvellous book, lushly illustrated . . . a standout book showcasing the career of a standout artist' ANDREW PAUL WOOD Best Art Books of the Year 2019 New zealand herald 100 Best Books of 2019 New Zealand Listener